eugenio-santos/cloudnativemicro/draft.md

 `"Cohesion and coupling are concerns regarding modular software, and what is microservice architecture other than modules that communicate via networks and can be independently deployed?"`

-Just to reiterate, modularity is one of the biggest concerns of microservices, but that is not inherent to them, which comes from a project that has been designed and structured to have the highest standard of software design.
+Just to reiterate, modularity is one of the biggest concerns of microservices, but that is not inherent to them, that comes from a project that has been designed and structured to have the highest standard of software design.

 ## It’s not “if”, but “when”